crux-eval/eval-arena/noise.md

 <!-- sampling is only part of it -->

-On [CRUXEval](https://crux-eval.github.io/eval-arena/model_CRUXEval-output.html#model_table), 10 samples are used to estimate the iid sample noise which is reported as std, and typically the sampling variance is $ < 0.025 \frac1{N}$, which is quite a bit less than the noise we study here.
+On [CRUXEval](https://crux-eval.github.io/eval-arena/model_CRUXEval-output.html#model_table), 10 samples are used to estimate the iid sample noise which is reported as std, and typically the sampling variance is $\sim 0.025 \frac1{N}$, which is quite a bit less than the noise we study here.

 ### Solving hard and special problems